Quanterm/vanillajswebprojects/readme.md

-# 20+ Web Projects With Vanilla JavaScript
+# Collection of Web Projects With Vanilla JavaScript

 This is a fork of the main repository for all of the projects of the a VanillaJS course.